-November is all about senior pets and we are more than willing to do our part in celebrating.
-This month is Adopt a Senior Pet Month and National Senior Pet Month.
+November celebrates senior pets with Adopt-a-Senior-Pet Month and National Senior Pet Month.
 We love all this attention on senior pets!
 Here are the reasons why senior dogs are great, why you need a senior dog in your home.
 Plus, how to keep them happy and healthy!

 8 Reasons Why Senior Dogs are Awesome!

 - With Age Comes Wisdom.
 Senior dogs are already house trained.
 This, by far, is the best benefit.
 No worries about house training as they already know the drill.

 - Understanding of Good Dog Behavior.
 Senior dogs are most likely they will understand the basic commands like “sit,” “stay,” “come,” and “down.”
 They won’t jump on your friends or your children, because they know how to be “good dogs.”

 - Great for Active Lifestyles.
 Older dogs know how to walk on a leash.
 This is unlike puppies who need to be trained to walk on a leash.
 Training puppies on leashes is a big job, especially exhausting is how much they pull you.
 Your senior dog walks with you, not against you.

 - Activity Level is Less than Younger Dogs.
 As said before, those senior dogs are active and can walk or run with you.
 Often with senior dogs a smaller walk is just fine by them.
 Puppies are full of energy and can run for miles whereas your senior dog is likely content with just walking outside for a few blocks.